-Special Monthly Compensation (SMC) is an monthly, tax-free benefit paid to veterans (as well as their spouses and survivors) suffering from especially serious disabilities related to their time in service.
-SMC for aid and attendance is paid to veterans instead of standard disability compensation.
+Special Monthly Compensation (SMC) for aid and attendance is a monthly, tax-free benefit paid to veterans instead of standard disability compensation.
+SMC is paid to veterans (or spouses and survivors) suffering from especially serious disabilities related to their time in service.

 In order to qualify for aid and attendance benefits in the form of Special Monthly Compensation (SMC), a veteran must require the assistance or supervision of another person to do activities of daily living such as, but not limited to: